 Hours: Year 1: 30 per week (plus additional hours, incl. evenings and weekends)

 Our MA postgraduate course for filmmakers combines an intense programme that offers practical exposure to the varied crafts of filmmaking alongside an emphasis on background research and independent learning to supplement your understanding of the film industry.
 Once you complete a year of practical training at London Film Academy, you are required to complete additional modules at another educational institution by way of a progression agreement.
-You may continue your studies at either Anglia Ruskin University (for 6 months full time or 1 year part time) or University of Hertfordshire (for 1 year) in order to achieve a Master of Arts degree.

 This process provides far more industry-relevant experience than traditional MA courses, ensuring that you are equipped to work within the industry upon graduation.
 Our MA course is open to students who already have an undergraduate degree and can evidence sufficient experience in filmmaking.
 Potential students should consider the entry requirements before making an application.